pg_maint PostgreSQL Backup Script

 Set it's permissions to 2770.
 For example:

-mkdir /data/backup/hostname/pgsql
+mkdir /srv/backup/hostname/pgsql

-chown postgres:postgres /data/backup/hostname/pgsql
+chown postgres:postgres /srv/backup/hostname/pgsql

-chmod 2770 /data/backup/hostname/pgsql
+chmod 2770 /srv/backup/hostname/pgsql

 -